muditmehta07/MICHELLE/README.md

 ```

-*Note* : We remove the default `help` command to make a new one that looks prettier than the default one, cause default sucks.

 __Step 3__ : Get the server's prefix (if any) from `prefix.json`

+If the `key` for the server is not found, the default prefix is given as `=`
+*Note* : You can change the default prefix to anything you want, the default prefix is set to `=` in this code.

 ```Python